reframe-hpc/reframe/running/README.md

 3. Action on the selected regression checks

 We will describe each of these phases in detail in the following.
 For each phase there is a distinct set of options that control it.
-`./reframe -h` will give you a detailed listing of all the options grouped by phase.
+`reframe -h` will give you a detailed listing of all the options grouped by phase.

 ## Supported actions
 Although this is the last phase the frontend goes through, I list it first since an action is always required.